frissyn/celeste-saves/docs/savedata.md

 ### LastSave

-UTC timestamp representing the last time the game wrote new data to the savefile.
+UTC timestamp representing the last time the game has written new data to the savefile.
 Is a `string` value.

 ```xml
 <LastSave>0001-01-01T00:00:00</LastSave>